Close the Data Gaps in the Criminal Legal System

 In short, the legislature needs to require system-wide, consistent, comprehensive data collection that is easily accessible and reported by the Department of Corrections, courts, prosecutors, and police.

-Join us in calling on the legislature to mandate and fund data reporting system-wide, and together, we can ensure all our communities are strong, equitable, and inclusive.
+Join us in calling on the legislature to pass and fund H.317 or S.108, bills that would create the Bureau of Racial Justice Statics and require data reporting system-wide.
+Together, we can ensure all our communities are strong, equitable, and inclusive.

 The message below is editable so please personalize your message so that lawmakers know why this issue is important to you.